comps/ptef/doc/TEF.md

 ### Realtime reporting

-If the runner process has a valid terminal (ie. on fd 0), it outputs the report on it in the following format:
+If the runner process has a valid terminal on fd 0 (see `tcgetattr(3)`), it outputs the report on it in the following format:
 ```
 STATUS executable_name
 ```